USJ/vagrant-puppet-ubuntu-symfony2/README.md

 # Standalone version

-Does the job of getting a quick clean and ready VM to start installing Symfony 2.
+Does the job of getting a quick clean and ready VM to start playing with Symfony 2.
-For a puppet server, better use the puppetlabs forge modules.

 ## Ubuntu box

-* Ubuntu Server 12.04.1 amd64 (to match the server): link coming soon
+* Ubuntu Server 12.04.1 amd64 with VB 4.2.4 (will be downloaded automatically at first start)

 ## Default options